1976 United States presidential election in Tennessee

 The 1976 United States presidential election in Tennessee was held on November 2, 1976.
 The Democratic Party candidate, former Georgia governor Jimmy Carter won the state of Tennessee with 56% of the vote against Republican Party candidate, President Gerald Ford, carrying the state's 10 electoral votes.

 As of the 2024 presidential election, this was the last time a Democratic presidential candidate won more than 50% of the vote in Tennessee or carried the state by a double-digit margin.
+This was also the last presidential election until 2020 that the Democratic nominee won over 60% of the vote in Davidson County, home to Nashville.

 This is also the last election in which Williamson County, Sullivan County, Madison County, Hamblen County, Cumberland County, McMinn County, Loudon County, Monroe County, Rhea County, and Chester County voted for a Democratic presidential candidate.
+In addition, despite landslide victories statewide in previous elections, this would be the first time Wayne County would vote for the Republican nominee by less than 16 points since Samuel J. Tilden's victory in the county, as well as the closest any Democratic candidate running for president would get to winning there since Reconstruction.

 Background

 From 1966 to 1972, the Republicans won Tennessee in the presidential elections, both of the state's seats in the United States Senate, the governorship, and increased its membership in the U.S. House to four of the state's nine seats.
 However, Democratic gubernatorial nominee Ray Blanton won in the 1974 election.